What to Do If You Miss a Pill

 What to do if you miss a mini pill

 Desogestrel mini pills (Cerelle, Cerazette, Feanolla, Zelleta) count as late if taken more than 12 hours after your usual time.
 Traditional mini pills (Noriday, Norgeston) count as late after just 3 hours.
-Slynd (drospirenone) allows 24 hours.
+Slynd (drospirenone) allows 24 hours, the same as the combined pill.

 Does vomiting or diarrhoea count as a missed pill?